 When you call ADHD a “fad,” you hurt people like me.

-Here’s a fact check: If ADHD is a trend, it’s been around for an awfully long time.
+Fact check: If ADHD is a trend, it’s been around for an awfully long time

-While ADHD wasn’t fully recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM) until 1968, where it was then described as “hyperkinetic impulse disorder,” the condition had been observed long before then.
+While ADHD wasn’t fully recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM) until 1968 where it was first described as “Hyperkinetic Reaction of Childhood,” the condition had been observed long before then.

 We’ve had some idea of ADHD’s existence for centuries.
 The first mentions of a disorder resembling it appear to be credited to Scottish physician Sir Alexander Crichton in 1798, in his groundbreaking work "On Attention and its Diseases."
 German Physician Heinrich Hoffmann followed in 1846 with his illustrated storybook about "Fidgety Phil."